*

 What is the Seven Hills of Edinburgh ?

-It attracts runners of all ages and all abilities — from the leading distance-runners who get round in 100 minutes, to the more modest performers who may take up to 4 hours.
+It attracts runners of all ages and all abilities — from the leading distance-runners who get round in 100 minutes, to the more modest performers who are allowed to take up to 4 hours.
 But they all enjoy the satisfaction of completing one of the most scenic and challenging of sporting courses.

 [Course Information]